multiversx/mx-ide-vscode/README.md

 1. Within a PR, bump version in `package.json` and `package-lock.json`, and update changelog.
 2. Open and merge the PR against the `main` (`master`) branch.
-3. Create release on Github.
-This will trigger the publish on Visual Studio Marketplace, as well.
+3. Trigger the Github Workflow called `Release`.
+This will also publish the extension on the Visual Studio Marketplace.